xavdid/website/source/posts/2018-10-28-the-party-of-lincoln.html.md

 <!-- I wrote this because of this comment: https://www.facebook.com/RepAnnaEshoo/posts/10156535267089228?comment_id=10156535333009228 -->

-Back when I was in middle school, I was struck by the story of Jackie Robinson.
-He was the first black major league player when he was signed by the Brooklyn Dodgers in 1947 (a _very_ controversial move at the time).
+When I was in middle school, I was struck by the story of Jackie Robinson.
+He was the first black major league baseball player when he was signed by the Brooklyn Dodgers in 1947 (a _very_ controversial move at the time).
 Years later, they moved to Los Angeles.
 They left seasons behind and came to year-round sun.
 They could no longer take the train to games; LA is a city of cars.
 Though the teams share a name, the Dodgers of today share little else with the team that broke the major league color barrier in 1947.

 READMORE